abdulkdawson/ai-case-study/README.md

 As a company, Octoparse's product has had a major impact on several industries, including Law, E-Commerce, Media, and tourism, to name a few.
 Big data has become a fast-growing trend in today’s economy, and the demand for data extraction tools like Octoparse is only increasing.
 Analytics tools integrated with Web Scraping Software have become indispensable, translating data into actionable strategies.

-Octoparse sits in the top 10 of the largest manufacturer of Web Scraping Software Market worldwide.
+Octoparse sits in the top 10 of the largest manufacturers of Web Scraping Software Market worldwide.

 * How is your company performing relative to competitors in the same field?
+*
+  >"Very user-friendly design.
+I can create the scraper for any website I want and design every detail based on my requirements."
 *

 ## Recommendations